msx752/WindowsForms.Console/SECURITY.md

 ## Supported Versions

-Use this section to tell people about which versions of your project are currently being supported with security updates.
+Below are the .NET versions currently supported with security updates.
+To ensure your applications remain secure and up-to-date, please use a supported version:

 | Version          | Supported          |
 | ---------------- | ------------------ |